 We plan to respond to all submissions.
 Please contact email@example.com with any questions.

-- This will be a full-time position in San Francisco, where GiveWell is based.
-This is an office-based job that can partly be done remotely.
+- This will be a full-time position.
+GiveWell's office is in San Francisco; this job may be done from the office or remotely.

 - We will consider sponsoring applications for work authorization for exceptional candidates.